 QualitySolicitors Parkinson Wright specialises in civil litigation, including commercial and contractual disputes, matters involving employment law and claims challenging Wills.
 The firm has experience with claims in the Supreme Court, Court of Appeal, High Court, County Court and Employment Tribunal.

-Mark Heath Partner and Frances Woods, Partner and Head of Litigation are Registered Contentious Trust and Probate Specialists and are members of the Association of Contentious Trust and Probate Specialists.
+Frances Woods, Partner and Head of Litigation is a Registered Contentious Trust and Probate Specialist and a member of the Association of Contentious Trust and Probate Specialists.
 (A.C.T.A.P.S.)